Q: I have a back/knee/neck/etc pain/injury. Is ST suitable for me?

 Q: Will stretching make my muscles weak?
 I am very stiff but I don’t want to weaken my muscles.

-A: No, stretching will not make your muscles weak.
+A: ST actually strengthens your muscles throughout the full range of motion.
 Bear in mind that to stretch a muscle, another muscle has to contract (work!).

 As the ST exercises are scalable, they are also very effective for those who wish to go beyond everyday activities and achieve sporting/extraordinary goals.